Presence (album): Songs

-"Royal Orleans" was mostly arranged in the studio.
-Page played a Fender Stratocaster on the track.
-"Royal Orleans" was written about life on the road; the title refers to the Royal Orleans Hotel in New Orleans while the lyrics refer to soul singer Barry White.
+"For Your Life" was developed mostly in the studio.
+For the recording, Page used a Fender Stratocaster, provided by former Byrds guitarist Gene Parsons.
+"Royal Orleans" was written about an incident involving Jones at the Royal Orleans Hotel in New Orleans and includes a reference to soul singer Barry White.
 It was the only track on the album credited to the entire band.

-"Nobody's Fault but Mine", though credited to Page and Plant, is a cover of on an old Blind Willie Johnson blues song called "It's Nobody's Fault but Mine", first recorded in 1928 and also covered by Nina Simone in 1969.
-The guitar, melody and lyrics come from the Blind Willie Johnson song.
+"Nobody's Fault but Mine", was inspired by the Blind Willie Johnson song "It's Nobody's Fault but Mine", first recorded in 1928 and later covered by Nina Simone in 1969.
+The influence of the old blues song is noticeable in both Page's guitar work in the track, and also in the melody and lyrics.

 "Candy Store Rock" was inspired by 1950s rock 'n' roll.

-"Hots On For Nowhere" was written about Plant's time in Malibu, while Page played the Stratocaster on the track.
+"Hots on for Nowhere" was written about Plant's time in Malibu, while Page played the Stratocaster on the track.

 The closing number, "Tea For One", was a slow blues written by Plant about the problems he faced being separated from his family, and was an attempt to update their earlier "Since I've Been Loving You" from Led Zeppelin III.

 In contrast to earlier albums that contained several tracks that the band chose to play live at Led Zeppelin concerts, only two tracks from Presence were played in full on stage while the band was active.
 "Achilles Last Stand" and "Nobody's Fault but Mine" were added to the setlist for the 1977 tour of the United States and stayed on it through the band's final concerts in 1980.
 "Tea For One" was performed live on the Page and Plant tour of Japan in 1996, where the main group was backed by an orchestra.
 "For Your Life" was played in full by Led Zeppelin for the first (and only) time at the Ahmet Ertegün Tribute Concert on 10 December 2007.